promet

 Objectives

-Why?
 In the European Union ~200.000 men are diagnosed with prostate cancer every year and that number is likely to increase due to a growing population at risk due to ageing.
 Because of the progress made in the treatment of the primary tumor, mortality in cancer patients is increasingly linked to metastatic disease; often occult (= micrometastasis or â€minimal residual diseaseâ€) at the time of diagnosis/therapy of the primary tumor.
-In this project called PROMET we intend to elucidate the mechanisms and the signature of minimal residual disease in prostate cancer and to develop novel therapeutic approaches to prevent the development of minimal residual disease to overt metastasis. |

 Final Project Executive Summary & Publications